kvb2univpitt/ontology-store/docs/QUICK_INSTALL.md

 The following are required:

 - i2b2 (Core Server and Web Client) 1.7.13 Release.
-- i2b2 administrator privileges.
+- i2b2 administrator privileges (webclient).
-- Server administrator privileges.
+- Server administrator privileges (web server and Wildfly)

 ## Installing the OntologyStore Cell

+Assume the Wildfly directory is **/opt/wildfly**.

 ### 1. Stop the Current Running Services

-Stop the Wildfly server and the web server.
+- Stop the Wildfly server running the i2b2 core server.

 ### 2. Download the OntologyStore Cell